In our world, potential is equally distributed. Opportunity and access are not.

 What are we doing about it?

-Learn more below about the programs we have started and how you can get involved.
+Learn more below about the programs we’ve started and how you can get involved.

-In collaboration with public and private early education providers, and other non-profits and advisors, we are building a unique preschool mentoring team of community volunteers who offer weekly support to children in need.
-Our trained mentors provide social and emotional support for preschoolers and connect their families with resources necessary to build a healthy foundation for lifelong learning.
+In collaboration with public and private preschools, and other non-profits and advisors, we have built a unique preschool mentoring team of community volunteers who offer weekly support to children in need.
+Our trained mentors provide social and emotional support for children ages 3 and 4, and help connect their families with resources necessary to build a healthy foundation for lifelong learning.
 Join us as a volunteer!
-We are enlisting trained and experienced volunteer mentors to provide social, emotional, and academic support to preschool children, and to connect their families with resources necessary to build a healthy foundation of lifetime learning.
+We welcome your participation in this program.

 Supporting New Opportunities for STEM Education